-- A. Effective October 1, 2009, in accordance with section 409.9083, F.S., there is imposed upon each intermediate care facility for individuals with intellectual disabilities, a quality assessment.
+- A. In accordance with section 409.9083, F.S., there is imposed upon eachICF/IID, a quality assessment.
 The aggregated amount of assessments for all ICF/IIDs in a given year shall be an amount not exceeding the maximum percentage allowed under federal law of the total aggregate net patient service revenue of assessed facilities.
-The Agency shall calculate the quality assessment rate annually on a per resident-day basis as reported by the facilities.
+AHCA shall calculate the quality assessment rate annually on a per resident-day basis as reported by the facilities.
 The per-resident-per day assessment rate shall be uniform.
-Each facility shall report monthly to the agency its total number of resident days and shall remit an amount equal to the assessment rate times the reported number of days.
-The agency shall collect, and each facility shall pay, the quality assessment each month.
-The agency shall collect the assessment from facility providers no later than the 15th of the next succeeding calendar month.
-The agency shall notify providers of the quality assessment rate and provide a standardized form to complete and submit with payments.
-The collection of the quality assessment shall commence no sooner than 15 days after the agency's initial payment to the facilities that implement the increased Medicaid rates containing the elements prescribed in section B below and monthly thereafter.
+Each facility shall report monthly to AHCA its total number of resident days and shall remit an amount equal to the assessment rate times the reported number of days.
+AHCA shall collect, and each facility shall pay, the quality assessment each month.
+AHCA shall collect the assessment from facility providers no later than the 15th of the next succeeding calendar month.
+AHCA shall notify providers of the quality assessment rate and provide a standardized form to complete and submit with payments.
+The collection of the quality assessment shall commence no sooner than 15 days after the agency's initial payment to the facilities that implement the increased Florida Medicaid rates containing the elements prescribed in section B below and monthly thereafter.
 Intermediate care facilities for individuals with intellectual disabilities may increase their rates to incorporate the assessment but may not create a separate line-item charge for the purpose of passing through the assessment to residents. - B. The purpose of the facility quality assessment is to ensure continued quality of care.
-Collected assessment funds shall be used to obtain federal financial participation through the Medicaid program to make Medicaid payments for ICF/IID services up to the amount of the Medicaid rates for such facilities as calculated in accordance with the approved state Medicaid plan in effect on April 1, 2008.
+Collected assessment funds shall be used to obtain federal financial participation through the Florida Medicaid program to make Florida Medicaid payments for ICF/IID services up to the amount of the Florida Medicaid rates for such facilities as calculated in accordance with the approved state Florida Medicaid plan in effect on April 1, 2008.
 The quality assessment and federal matching funds shall be used exclusively for the following purposes and in the following order of priority to:

-- (a) Reimburse the Medicaid share of the quality assessment as a pass through, Medicaid-allowable cost. - (b) Increase each privately operated ICF/IID Medicaid rate, as needed, by an amount that restores the rate reductions implemented on October 1, 2008. - (c) Increase each ICF/IID Medicaid rate, as needed, by an amount that restores any rate reductions for the 2008-2009 fiscal year and the 2009-2010 fiscal year. - (d) Increase payments to such facilities to fund covered services to Medicaid beneficiaries. - C. Upon termination of the quality assessment, all collected assessment revenues, less any amounts expended by the agency, shall be returned on a pro rata basis to the facilities that paid such assessments. - D. The agency may seek any of the following remedies for failure of any ICF/DD provider to timely pay its assessment: - (a) Withholding any medical assistance reimbursement payments until the assessment amount is recovered. - (b) Suspending or revoking the facility's license. - (c) Imposing a fine of up to \$1,000 per day for each delinquent payment, not to exceed the amount of the assessment.
+- (a) Reimburse the Florida Medicaid share of the quality assessment as a pass through, Florida Medicaid-allowable cost. - (b) Increase each privately operated ICF/IID Florida Medicaid rate, as needed, by an amount that restores the rate reductions implemented on October 1, 2008. - (c) Increase each ICF/IID Florida Medicaid rate, as needed, by an amount that restores any rate reductions for the 2008-2009 fiscal year and the 2009-2010 fiscal year. - (d) Increase payments to such facilities to fund covered services to Florida Medicaid beneficiaries. - C. Upon termination of the quality assessment, all collected assessment revenues, less any amounts expended by AHCA, shall be returned on a pro rata basis to the facilities that paid such assessments.

-X. Definitions
+X. Glossary